Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Qualified Summary Obtainment and Privacy-Preserving Tasks

 where $C^{\eta}$ is the power kernel of $C$ that shares the same eigenfunctions as $C$ while the eigenvalues are raised to $\lambda_{j}^{\eta}$ and $\psi$ is the regularization parameter.

-The benefits of using a power of the kernel, $C^{\eta}$, are twofold.
+The benefits of using a power kernel $C^{\eta}$ are twofold.
 First, the space corresponding to $\|\cdot\|_{1,C^{\eta}}$ is a subspace of $\mcH_{1,C}$, guaranteeing that $\hat{f}_{D} \in \mcH_{1,C}$.
-Second, it allows more flexibility to control the smoothness of the constructed functional summaries.
-Later on, we will see even though $\eta=1$ is a natural setting, a slightly over-smoothing summary can be helpful for utility and even make privacy error negligible compared to statistical error.
-However, we will see in Section \ref{sec: mean function protection} that there are some serious drawbacks to using the $\|\cdot\|_{1,C}$-norm as the regularization.
+Second, it allows more flexibility to control the regularity (usually smoothness) of the constructed functional summaries.
+Later on, we will see that even though $\eta=1$ is a natural setting, setting $\eta>1$, i.e., constructing a slightly over-smoothing summary, can be helpful for utility and even make privacy error negligible compared to estimation error.
+However, as we will see in Section \ref{sec: mean function protection}, there are some serious drawbacks to using the $\|\cdot\|_{1,C}$-norm regularization.

-We, therefore, consider restricting functional summaries in the power space of $\mcH_{C}$, i.e. $\mcH_{C^{\eta}}$ and using $\|\cdot\|_{C^{\eta}}$ as the regularization term in RERM as our final strategy, which turns out to work quite well in our applications.
-Formally, for a given $\eta > 1$, by the Cauchy-Schwarz inequality,
+Therefore, we consider restricting the functional summary in the power space of $\mcH_{C}$, i.e., $\mcH_{C^{\eta}}$ and using $\|\cdot\|_{C^{\eta}}$-norm regularization in regularized ERM as our final strategy, which turns out to work quite well theoretically and practically.
+Formally, for a given $\eta > 1$, by the Cauchy-Schwarz inequality we have